Diagnostics ROM Package - To aid with PCB troubleshooting, Shaun Wood offers an improved

 68705 Bypass Modification page for more information.

 for your environment.
-Check out Shaun Wood's Dragon's Lair Volume Control Hack.
+See the Dragon's Lair / Space Ace PCB Volume Control Hack.

-Interchangeability - Dragon's Lair can be played in a Space Ace cabinet simply by changing the laserdisc and the
+Interchangeability - Dragon's Lair can be played in a Space Ace cabinet (1984) by changing the laserdisc and the

 EPROMS.
 Dragon's Lair II had a

-learn more about this, see Jeff Kulczycki's info on the Engineering Mode for Space Ace.
+learn more about this, see the Space Ace Engineering Mode page.

 LD-V1000 Boot Switch page.